All of Bach: a project by the Netherlands Bach Society

 A true Bach classic, and not just thanks to the Swingle Singers.

 Does this sound familiar, but not on the organ?
 That’s very possible.
-This early chorale arrangement is on the Bach Album by The Swingle Singers, who had a smash hit in 1963 with their CD of jazzed up instrumental music by Bach, sung a capella.
+This early chorale arrangement is on the Bach Album by The Swingle Singers, who had a smash hit in 1963 with their LP of jazzed up instrumental music by Bach, sung a capella.
 This recording coloured the sound of Bach for at least a couple of generations of listeners.
 In among all the extremely virtuoso arrangements, their version of Liebster Jesu, wir sind hier is a welcome respite, precisely as it was intended.

 The chorale on which Bach based the work was written for Whitsuntide.
 God proclaims his word of salvation, while the faithful ask whether their hearts can be drawn from the earth to join him wholly in heaven.
 It is a prayer of resignation and desire.